Diversity in young adult fiction

-Young adult fiction and children's literature in general have historically shown a lack of diversity, that is, a lack of books with a main character who is, for example, a person of color, from the LGBTQIA+ community, or disabled.
-The numbers of children's book authors have shown a similar lack of diversity.
+In the United States, young adult fiction and children's literature in general have historically shown a lack of identity diversity, that is, a lack of books with a main character who is, for example, a person of color, from the LGBTQIA+ community, or disabled.
+The number of children's book authors has shown a similar lack of diversity.
 In the mid-2010s, more attention was drawn to this problem from various quarters.
 In the several years following, diversity numbers seem to have improved: One survey showed that in 2017, a quarter of children's books were about minority protagonists, almost a 10 percent increase from 2016.

 History of diversity in YA

-One of the foundational elements of young adult literature is its representation of diverse ideas.
-Looking at The New York Times bestseller list for young adults in the late 2010s demonstrates the selling power of diverse narratives.
-Recent YA bestseller lists in the UK show a similar pattern.
-This dedication to and emphasis on diversity is a fairly recent concept.
+One of the foundational elements of young adult literature is its representation of diverse ideas, particularly in conjunction with sociopolitical changes of that time.
+In both the United States and the United Kingdom, for example, bestselling youth novels including those from the late 2010s The New York Times bestseller list demonstrates the selling power of diverse narratives.
+This dedication to and emphasis on diversity became increasingly mainstream starting from the 20th century.